YelloooBlue/MCPickle/README.md

 - 🌱 Ready to grow: works out of the box, designed for extension

 Whether you’re building agentic pipelines, AI copilots, or autonomous toolchains — MCPickle gives your LLM the context muscle it needs.

-🥒 MCPickle: “It picks the protocol, so you don’t have to.”